 Alberta Condominium Property Act 101

-If you’re keen enough on condos to be sitting here reading this blog, you’ve at least heard of the Alberta Condominium Property Act – but do you know what sorts of details and information are actually in the act?
+If you’re keen enough on condos to be sitting here reading this blog, you’ve at least heard of the Alberta Condo Act – but do you know what sorts of details and information are actually in the act?
 Like, know what’s in there?
 Without looking it up?

 If you’re on the up-and-up when it comes to Alberta’s condo-related legislation, congratulations – you get a gold star! ⭐️